nathan-b-fulton/grazing-game/README.md

 * Each glen will be brighter or darker depending on its abundance (metaphorically, how much grass it has left).
 Bright green indicates an abundance close to 1, the maximum, while a dark, dull brown indicates 0, devastation that precludes recovery.

-* Flocks move together, with eat dot representing one sheep.
+* Flocks move together, with each dot representing one sheep.
 Sometimes more than one flock will arrive at the same glen, in which case the aggregate will look like one big flock until they move on to different glens.

 * Each sheep will be solid white if it was just able to eat, and somewhat translucent if it has gone for one or more turns without food.
-Sheep that have gone too long without eating and starved are still tracked in the data set, but do not appear on the display because they are completely transparent, and do not affect abundance because they no longer attempt to eat.
+Sheep that have gone too long without eating and starved are still tracked in the data set, but do not appear on the display or affect abundance.

+## Manual Mode ("The Ur-Shepherd")

+If you are interested in guiding a flock by hand, you can activate manual mode by holding down the 'ALT' key and pressing 'm'.
+The following things will happen:
+* One flock, with at least one surviving sheep in the latest iteration known at the time manual mode is activated, will turn black and become your flock.
+You are now the Ur-Shepherd, directing them personally.
+* A panel will open with buttons for guiding the flock up, down, left, right, or staying in the same glen for one season.
+* The arrow keys will become active as an alternative means of guiding the sheep.
+The 'ESC' keys instructs your flocks to remain where they are for one season.
+* Whenever you move your flock, one season will be added to the simulation.
+All flocks other than yours will continue to employ the strategy selected for automatic movement.

+You can deactivate manual mode at any time by once again holding down the 'ALT' key and pressing 'm'.
+You can also add more fully automatic seasons while the Ur-Shepherd is active.
+Keep in mind that adding automatic seasons doesn't move the visualization to the last season, but manual instructions are always applied to the last season.
+You will probably want to move the slider all the way to the right before any time you give your flock manual direction, so that you can see where they are currently located.

 ## Further Information